Haruki Murakami: Political views

-Murakami told the New York Times in 2011, "I think of myself as a political person, but I don’t state my political messages to anybody."
+Murakami told The New York Times Magazine in 2011, "I think of myself as a political person, but I don't state my political messages to anybody."
 Comparing himself to George Orwell, he views himself as standing "against the system."
-In 2009, whilst accepting an award in Israel, he expressed his political views as:If there is a hard, high wall and an egg that breaks against it, no matter how right the wall or how wrong the egg, I will stand on the side of the egg.
+In 2009, whilst accepting an award in Israel, he expressed his political views as:

+If there is a hard, high wall and an egg that breaks against it, no matter how right the wall or how wrong the egg, I will stand on the side of the egg.
 Why?
 Because each of us is an egg, a unique soul enclosed in a fragile egg.
 Each of us is confronting a high wall.
-The high wall is the system which forces us to do the things we would not ordinarily see fit to do as individuals.Murakami stated that it is natural for China and Koreas to continue to feel resentment towards Japan for its wartime aggressions.
+The high wall is the system which forces us to do the things we would not ordinarily see fit to do as individuals.

+Murakami stated that it is natural for China and the Koreas to continue to feel resentment towards Japan for its wartime aggressions.
 "Fundamentally, Japanese people tend not to have an idea that they were also assailants, and the tendency is getting clearer," he said.
 In another interview, Murakami stated: "The issue of historical understanding carries great significance, and I believe it is important that Japan makes straightforward apologies.
 I think that is all Japan can do – apologise until the countries say: 'We don't necessarily get over it completely, but you have apologised enough.
 Alright, let's leave it now.'"

 In January 2015, Murakami expressed support for same-sex marriage, which is not recognised in Japan, when responding to a reader's question about his stance on the issue.

-In August 2021, during one of his radio shows, Murakami criticized prime minister Yoshihide Suga over the handling of the COVID-19 pandemic in Japan.
+In August 2021, during one of his radio shows, Murakami criticized prime minister Yoshihide Suga over the handling of the COVID-19 pandemic in Japan, suggesting Suga had ignored a surge in Covid cases and public concerns about the state of the pandemic.
 Murakami quoted Suga as saying "an exit is now in our sight after a long tunnel" and added, in criticism, that "If he really saw an exit, his eyes must be extremely good for his age.
-I’m of the same age as Mr. Suga, but I don’t see any exit at all."
+I'm of the same age as Mr. Suga, but I don't see any exit at all."

-In 2022 during Russian invasion of Ukraine, which is part of Russian-Ukrainian war, Murakami supported Ukraine.
+In 2022, during the Russian invasion of Ukraine, which was part of the larger Russian-Ukrainian war, Murakami called for peace.
 He prepared a special radio program calling for peace.
-Murakami featured there around ten musical pieces that encourage to end the war and "focus on the preciousness of life".
+Murakami featured in the program around ten musical pieces that encouraged an end to the war and a "focus on the preciousness of life".